-Beginning the fall 2020 semester, qualified Connecticut residents can pursue a degree or certificate tuition and fee-free.
-The Pledge to Advance Connecticut, or PACT, will support full-time students who are entering Connecticut community colleges in the fall 2020 semester.
+This semester qualified Connecticut residents can pursue a degree or certificate tuition and fee-free.
+The Pledge to Advance Connecticut, or PACT, will support full-time students who are entering Connecticut community colleges.

 To qualify, students must: